alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 If you're coming from FP, this is _essentially_ a right-biased `Either<TError, TSuccess>`: `TError` is the failure branch and `TSuccess` is the success branch, by convention.

-This post is a lot shorter than part 1, since most of the groundwork was laid in part 1.

 ### TL;DR
-What it looks like (`Error` record is not part of `Result`):
+What it looks like (this specific `Error` record is not part of the `Result` monad, you can use something else if you want):

 ```csharp
 public record Error(string Code, string Message);